GiantappMan/LiveWallpaperEngine/README.md

 ## If it helps you please give me a star

+---

 ## Branch management
 - master The version under development may have various errors
 - 1.x Current online stable version

+---

+This document is translated by Google.
+If you find any grammatical problems, please don’t be stingy with your PR.